evkx/evkx.github.io/content/models/bmw/i4/i4_M50/_index.md

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 56 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 50% resulting in an actual charge speed including time loss on 118kW.
 Each charge session would take 19 minutes and 20 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 32 minutes to drive.
-This will requires four charge sessions charging from 3% to 47%.
+This trip will require four charge session(s) charging from 3% to 47%.
 The total time lost for charging will be 73 minutes.
 ### Onboard charger